What is a Concrete House?

-- A concrete house will always be more expensive then a wood frame house.
+- A concrete house will always be more expensive than a wood frame (stick-built) house.

 - Availability of skilled labor

 - You need a good contractor to build a concrete house.
 Finding someone who has done it before may be difficult.
-As an architect I have built several concrete houses but you may not find a local architect who has.
+I have built several concrete homes as an architect, but you may not find a local architect who has.
 This depends on your location.

 - Aesthetics (This is a Pro for some people and a Con for others)

-- Not everyone likes the look of concrete.
+- Only some people like the look of concrete.
 It is definitely a more modern design aesthetic.

-A poured in place concrete home is built on site.
-Concrete forms are set up and and the concrete is poured in the field.
+A poured-in-place concrete home is built on-site.
+Concrete forms are set up and the concrete is poured in the field.